scrapcomputing/VerticalBarrelBatteryBlaster/README.md

 -----------------------------------------------|-----|-----------------------------------------
-Male header pins out of a 2.54mm pitch header  | 2   | For connecting the VerticalBarrelBatteryBlaster to the motherboard Vertically mounted 3-lead CR2032 battery holder| 1   | For the CR2032 Lithium battery Transistor (preferably schottky, like 1N5817)  | 1   | To prevent the Lithium battery from being charged by the motherboard
+Male header pins out of a 2.54mm pitch header  | 2   | For connecting the VerticalBarrelBatteryBlaster to the motherboard Vertically mounted 3-lead CR2032 battery holder| 1   | For the CR2032 Lithium battery Diode (preferably schottky, like 1N5817)       | 1   | To prevent the Lithium battery from being charged by the motherboard